 Feature Layer, Linear Referencing, Version Management

-- Depending on whether your data is not versioned or traditionally versioned, you must do the following:
+- Depending on whether your data is not versioned or is traditionally versioned, you must do the following:

-- If your data is already traditionally versioned, unregister each feature class and table as versioned.
+- If your data is traditionally versioned, unregister each feature class and table as versioned.
 In ArcGIS Pro, right-click each feature class or table in the Catalog pane and click Manage > Unregister As Versioned.

 - Your geodatabase connection must be explicitly set to the branch versioning connection type.

 Right-click the geodatabase in the Catalog pane and click Geodatabase Connection Properties.
 On the Geodatabase Connection Properties dialog box, choose Branch under Versioning Type.